dupe-codes/ultima/src/content/bookshelf/curriculums/interview prep/coding and algorithms concepts.md

 After partitioning the array at the search point `mid`, we have two subarrays: the subarray to the left of `mid` and the one to the right.
 One of these two subarrays is guaranteed to be sorted.

 We can thus tweak canonical binary search to consider this fact.
 At each step, we determine which subarray is sorted by comparing the elements at its boundaries.
-Then we can decide whether we should search within the sorted subarray by check if our target lies within its bounds.
+Then we can decide whether we should search within the sorted subarray by checking if our target lies within those bounds.
 Elegant.

 ```python
 class Solution: